Table of Contents[Hide][Show]

 Stavkirke – Chapel in the Hills

-This chapel is in the pines of the Western edge of Rapid City and is an exact reproduction of the famous Borgund Stavkirke of Laerdal, Norway.
-It is free for all visitors and is quite beautiful in its craftsmanship.
+This chapel is in the pines of the western edge of Rapid City and is an exact reproduction of the famous Borgund Stavkirke of Laerdal, Norway.
+Free for all visitors, its craftsmanship is quite beautiful.
 Make sure to check the website before you visit, as it is a seasonal site.
-There is a log cabin museum and an authentic Stabbur (storage facility with a grass roof a la Laura Ingalls) on site in addition to the chapel.
-It was built in 1969 and still stands today.
+There is a log cabin museum and an authentic Stabbur (storage facility with a grass roof a la Laura Ingalls) on-site in addition to the chapel.
+Built in 1969, it still stands today.

-Wall Drug, South Dakota – 50 miles east – Perhaps one of the strangest collections of shops and photo opportunities ever, this kitschy little “town” is a great place to let the kids have a bathroom break, stretch with a walkabout, and ride a Jackalope.
+Take a day trip 50 miles east to Wall Drug.
+Perhaps one of South Dakota’s strangest collections of shops and photo opportunities ever, this kitschy little “town” is a great place to let the kids have a bathroom break, stretch with a walkabout and ride a Jackalope.
 Though it’s corny, it’s not to be missed.